andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 ---

 - Merged the V2 approach from FredBlo with the original flow
-- Updated the readme with better Installation Instructions
+- Complete update of the readme, with easy installation instructions
 - Array Splitter function node from FredBlo

 ### Another change is coming with upcoming Bridge Firmware, read below. (this is important for everyone already using the flow)